DeclarativeHub/Bond/README.md

 }
 ```

-That well make the label text update whenever the captain changes.
+That will make the label text update whenever the captain changes.

 ```swift
 captainName.next(“Janeway”)